 - k.
 Parking Requirements & Access Management. - (1) To the extent net street parking, over and above that currently existing within the OAO, is provided by the developer prior to certificate of occupancy, such net new parking directly adjacent to the development lot may count towards satisfying code parking requirements. - (2) Parallel Orange Avenue Access.
-Where Palmetto Drive, Vivian Drive and Harmon Drive provide secondary and primary access to properties within the OAO area, portions of these roadways may be considered to be closed, vacated or re-aligned, so long as a parallel access road, as approved by the City Commission, is maintained to allow vehicular access between Orlando Avenue and Denning Drive.
-Protection of on-street parking, maximizing ease of traffic flow for Palmetto Avenue and maintaining the existing 50-foot public right of way shall be matters of priority concern should the roadway be re-aligned.
-Any road shall be constructed with a minimum street travel lane width of 24 feet unobstructed and shall have unobstructed vertical clearance per National Fire Protection Act (NFPA) codes, shall replace all existing on-street parking and maintain the existing 50-foot public right of way. - (3) Off-Street Parking Requirements.
-Unless specifically provided within the OAO, parking spaces, parking management plans and parking leases shall be provided in accordance with Land Development Code requirements. - (a) General Business and Retail Commercial: One parking space for each 333 square feet of gross floor space. - (b) Office, Professional or Public Buildings: One parking space for each 333 square feet of gross floor space. - (c) Medical Office: One parking space per 200 square feet of gross floor space. - (d) Hotel: One parking space for each guest room shall be provided.
-Other ancillary uses in the hotel (restaurant, spa, retail, meeting space, etc.) shall only be required to provide parking at 50% of in accordance with the off-street parking requirements defined in Section 58-86.
+Where Palmetto Drive, Vivian Drive and Harmon Drive provide secondary and primary access to properties within the OAO area, portions of these roadways may be considered to be closed, vacated or re-aligned, so long as a parallel access road, as approved by the City Commission, is dedicated and maintained to allow public vehicular access between Orlando Avenue and Denning Drive.
+Protection of onstreet parking, maximizing ease of traffic flow for Palmetto Avenue and maintaining the existing 50-foot public right of way shall be matters of priority concern should the roadway be realigned.
+Any road shall be constructed with a minimum street travel lane width of 12 feet unobstructed and shall have unobstructed vertical clearance per National Fire Protection Act (NFPA) codes, shall replace all existing on-street parking and maintain the existing 50-foot public right of way.
+No on-street parking permitted on a roadway with a curve where the curve exceeds 60 degrees (include linear distance). - (3) Off-Street Parking Requirements.
+Unless specifically provided within the OAO, parking spaces, parking management plans and parking leases shall be provided in accordance with Land Development Code requirements. - (a) General Business and Retail Commercial: One parking space for each 333 square feet of gross floor space. - (b) Office, Professional or Public Buildings: One parking space for each 333 square feet of gross floor space. - (c) Medical Office: One parking space per 200 square feet of gross floor space.